About Apple Schools

 Read more…

 School action plans include activities led by students and are designed to make healthy living fun and engaging.
-Examples include planting classroom gardens, after-school cooking classes and physical activity programs.
+Examples include taste tests to try new and healthy foods, wellness challenges that inspire new goals, movement and mental health breaks that energize classrooms, and special events that promote active living and wellness.

 APPLE Schools equips students with the knowledge necessary to be confident, empathetic leaders and take ownership of their own health and social behaviours.